-In the summer of 1997, Clark County sold some property along with existing facilities to Clark College.
-The sale, which was contingent on the county relinquishing the property by 2005, left social services and public health agencies that occupied the space looking for a new home.
+In 1997, Clark County sold some property and existing facilities to Clark College.
+The sale left the social services and public health agencies that occupied the space looking for a new home.

-Also in 1997, the seeds of a partnership began to develop between the Department of Veterans Affairs and Clark County Community Services.
-They realized that by working together they had the ability to solve common problems, while improving services to both veterans and the community.
-From this partnership came a vision for a new facility: the Center for Community Health.
+Also in 1997, a partnership developed between the Department of Veterans Affairs and Clark County Community Services.
+Recognizing that by working together, common problems could be solved while improving services for veterans and the community.
+This partnership resulted in a vision for a new facility: the Center for Community Health.

 top of page